-Prerequisites: HSC Exam Percentile Range
+Prerequisites: HSC Exam

+Percentile Range

 Required

 2 unit Science (any strand) or 31-100

-4 unit Science (any strands) 31-100
+4 unit Science (multistrand) 31-100

 Constitution of the Earth: The Earth and the Solar System.
 The interior of the Earth: the crust and its chemical composition, gravity and isostasy.
 Minerals and rocks, economic mineral deposits.
 Earth Processes: The origin of igneous rocks; plutonism and volcanism.
 The geological cycle.
 Weathering processes, soil formation and landforms.
-The origin of sedimentary rocks; transportation, deposition, lithitication.
+The origin of sedimentary rocks; transportation, deposition, lithification.
 Arid, glacial and periglacial processes.
 Geological time.
 Metamorphism and metamorphic rocks.
-Structural geology; classification and origin of taults and folds.
+Structural geology; classification and origin of faults and folds.
 Quaternary stratigraphic sequences, neotectonics.
-Field Work of up to one and a halt days is a compulsory part of the subject.
+Field Work of up to two days is a compulsory part of the subject.